 Verse 12-14: "This is my commandment, that you love one another as I have loved you.
 13 Greater love has no one than this, that someone lay down his life for his friends.
 14You are my friends if you do what I command you."

-In the Old Testament keeping the commandments, spoken of here as love, were supposed to bring joy.
+Even in the Old Testament, keeping the commandments of love were supposed to bring joy.
 (PS 19:8)

-To "love one another," is the same commandment Jesus gave in John 13:14, which, if you remember, He called the "New Commandment."
+To "love one another," is the same commandment Jesus gave in John 13:14, which if you remember, He said was a "New Commandment."

 Although the Greeks considered dying for others to be heroic, and friendship to the death of high moral value, the Jews did not share this perspective.

-In verse 13, speaking of "laying down his life," isn't it amazing that Jesus died for a world of sinners?
-This is the highest conceivable example of love.
-Jesus death on the cross is greatest act of love known to man.
+In verse 13, speaking of "laying down his life," Jesus died for a world of sinners!
+This is the highest conceivable

 Verse 15: "No longer do I call you servants, for the servant does not know what his master is doing; but I have called you friends, for all that I have heard from my Father I have made known to you."

-That the Christian is no longer a servant does not mean he is not a bond servant to Christ, simply that the Lord treats His followers far better than any servant deserves.
+That the Christian is no longer a servant, does not mean he is not a bondservant to Christ, but that the Lord treats His Followers far better than any servant deserves.

 Verse 16-17: "You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should abide, so that whatever you ask the Father in my name, he may give it to you.
 17These things I command you, so that you will love one another.'

-Here Jesus reminds the disciples that He chose them, they didn't choose Him.
-He appointed them to go and bear fruit, that is to bring others to Christ.
+Jesus chose His disciples; they did not choose Him.
+He appointed them to go and bear fruit by bringing others to Christ.

-If you notice in this scripture, love is a command.
+In this Scripture love is again given as a command.
 This is a common theme throughout the Gospel of John.

 The Hatred of the World